 The rainy period of the year lasts for 9.0 months, from March 2 to December 2, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around June 16, with an average total accumulation of 4.3 inches.
+The month with the most rain at Spencer Municipal Airport is June, with an average rainfall of 4.3 inches.

 The rainless period of the year lasts for 3.0 months, from December 2 to March 2.
-The least rain falls around January 23, with an average total accumulation of 0.1 inches.
+The month with the least rain at Spencer Municipal Airport is January, with an average rainfall of 0.1 inches.

 Average Monthly Rainfall at Spencer Municipal Airport